Helmholtz-AI-Energy/frog/README.md

 ## Installation
 Our experiments were implemented using Python 3.9, newer versions of python might work but have not yet been tested.
-It is recommended to create a new virtual environment Then, install the requirements from `requirements.txt`, e.g. with
+It is recommended to create a new virtual environment.
+Then, install the requirements from `requirements.txt`, e.g. with
 ```bash
 pip install -r requirements.txt